mikepartain/PUBLIC_STIGCHECK/README.md

    in results/today/hostname.results.txt (results/2017-09-15/r1.results.txt)
   * python StigCheck.pyc

-2. Option 2, same as option 1 but it will generate the STIG Checklists for each device in the checklists/ folder
+2. Option 2, same as option 1 but it will generate the STIG Checklists for each device in the checklists/ folder.
+   This checklist can be opened by the DISA Stigviewer and will reflect the Open, NotReviewed, and NA results as determined by this script.
   * python StigCheck.pyc -all

 ### stigger.pyc
-Each device in the configs directory is classified as a type, L3_SWITCH, L2_SWITCH, ROUTER, etc.  Each device is additionally identified by Vendor.
+Each device in the configs directory is classified as a type, L3_SWITCH, L2_SWITCH, ROUTER, etc.  Each device is additionally identified by Vendor and Device type.
 This can be used to test one single device like:

 1. Option 1, this will run all STIG checks for the device and save the results in results/today/hostname.results.txt (results/2017-09-15/r1.results.txt)